Cary’s Most Trusted Experts for

 Studies in building science reveal that approximately 40% of the air we breathe within our Cary homes originates from the crawlspace.
 Vented crawlspaces typically harbor poor-quality air laden with mold, mildew, rust, wood rot, deteriorated fiberglass insulation, pest residue, dust, pathogens, and natural vapors emanating from decaying organic matter in the soil.
 This compromised air infiltrates the living spaces through the stack effect and leaks in the HVAC ducts and components installed in the Cary crawlspace.

 Sealing the crawlspace in your Cary, NC residence regulates relative humidity, effectively curbing the growth of mold, mildew, rust, and other harmful elements.
 With encapsulation, fiberglass insulation becomes unnecessary and can be removed, eliminating it as an air quality obstacle.
 Furthermore, encapsulation prevents pests like insects, rodents, and snakes from accessing your home.
-A high-quality vapor barrier provides additional protection against noxious vapors.
+A high-quality crawl space vapor barrier provides additional protection against noxious vapors.

 To combat foul odors, we apply a natural deodorization spray in your Cary crawlspace, comprising non-pathogenic bacteria and enzymes designed to consume decaying organic matter.
 Ultimately, a well-sealed crawlspace ensures the elimination of poor-quality air, directly enhancing the indoor air quality of your living space.